m2osw/snapcatch2-old/README.md

 available quickly and have a consistant version of Catch through various versions of Ubuntu.

+# Additions

+## Command Line Options

+The snapcatch2 extension adds support for a few additional command line flags that we do not have to manage in each one of our package:

+* `-p` or `--progress` -- show progress when entering a section
+* `--verbose` -- make the test more verbose
+* `-S <value>` or `--seed <value>` -- force the random generator seed
+* `-V` or `--version` -- print out version and exit

+Note that the seed may not be used if the test never uses a random number.

+## Initialization

+By default, catch2 gives you a lot of freedom in the initialization process.
+This is great, but at the same time, we noticed that we were repeating many things (copy/paste is not too bad once, even twice, but when you have 20 projects, that's not good).

+For that reason, we offer an initialization function.
+A snapcatch `main()` if you'd like.

+    int snap_catch2_main(
+          char const * project_name
+        , char const * project_version
+        , int argc
+        , char * argv[]
+        , void (*init_callback)() = nullptr
+        , Catch::clara::Parser (*add_user_options)(Catch::clara::Parser const & cli) = nullptr
+        , int (*callback)(Catch::Session & session) = nullptr
+        , void (*finished_callback)() = nullptr)

+This allows us to initialize our Snap! tests in a symetrical way.
+We have to specify a project name, the project version, the command line arguments, and four different callbacks.

+The `init_callback()` happens immediately upon calling this function.

+After the system adds its options (see above) you have the ability to tweak the CLI options further as your `add_user_options()` function gets called.
+For example, if you need to support a path where temporary files are to be created, you could add such in this callback.

+The `callback()` is a function you'd like to run before we print the project name and version.
+Most often it is used to add complementary initialization to the test session.

+Once the tests ran, `finished_callback()` is called.
+Here you can do any kind of cleanup you'd like to do.
+For example, you could delete temporary files.

+### Verbose Flag

+When the `--verbose` flag is used on the command line, the corresponding variable is set to true.

+To check whether the variable is true or false from your tests, use the `g_verbose()` function.

+Note that the `g_verbose()` function returns a reference to the variable, meaning you can modify it if useful (i.e. you can forcibly eliminate verbosity in a test).
+You are responsible for restoring the value once your test is done.

+### Progress Flag

+When the `--progress` flag is used on the command line, the corresponding variable is set to true.

+To check whether the variable is true or false from your tests, use the `g_progress()` function.

+Note that the `g_progress()` function returns a reference to the variable, meaning you can modify it if useful.
+You are responsible for restoring the value once your test is done.

+## Namespace

+The snapcatch2 header adds a namespace for you to put your variable declarations and pretty much anything else you want to have in your tests.

+Here is how you use it:

+    namespace SNAP_CATCH2_NAMESPACE
+    {
+      ...
+      int g_my_var = 3;
+    }

+    # In your tests
+    SNAP_CATCH2_NAMESPACE::g_my_var

+By default, the snapcatch2.hpp header offers:

+    SNAP_CATCH2_NAMESPACE::g_progress()
+    SNAP_CATCH2_NAMESPACE::g_verbose()
+    SNAP_CATCH2_NAMESPACE::snap_catch2_main()
+    SNAP_CATCH2_NAMESPACE::catch_compare_long_strings()

+in the namespace.

+The `g_progress()` and `g_verbose()` are flags handled through a function.

+## Additional Macros

+### Start/End Sections

+We added a section start/end delimiter like so:

+    CATCH_START_SECTION(name)
+    {
+        // your usual catch2 section
+    }
+    CATCH_END_SECTION()

+This allows us to verbose on each section so we know exactly where the errors we get happen.
+Without that and when you have many sections, it's really difficult to find your way quickly.

+### Long Strings

+We often manage very long strings, especially when dealing with HTML and XML.
+The default catch macro handling string is going to diplay the entire strings (the good and the bad ones) and good luck to find what's wrong with it.

+We added a function which compares the strings and only displays differences and a few characters before after.
+This makes it really easy to find the differences, even if it's just one period, a space at the end of a line, etc.

+    CATCH_REQUIRE_LONG_STRING(a, b)

+This is the same as `CATCH_REQUIRE(a, b)` when `a` and `b` are long strings.
+Note that you can also use this with short strings.
+It's probably not as useful with such, though.

+## Exception Watcher

+The `ExceptionWatcher` class is used to check the message of exceptions.
+The default Catch2 exception handler does not offer a way to compare the exception message and the exception type at the same time.
+Not only that we expect some messages to be very long so we use the `catch_compare_long_strings()` to display the message in verbose mode.

 # Building

 ## Within the Snap!
 Websites Environment